dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3808: Systemic economic reforms are necessary for equity.
+### T3808: Implementing such a system requires significant structural changes.

 |Support|
 |---|